anikett35/speaking-assessment-report/README.md

+🚀 How to Run the Project (Local Setup)

-Download all files (index.html, styles.css, script.js)
+Download all files

+index.html

+styles.css

+script.js

-Open index.html in any modern browser
+Open index.html in any modern browser (Chrome, Edge, Firefox).

-No setup required - runs locally!
+✅ No setup required – the project runs fully offline and locally.

 📊 Where Scores Are Stored

-All scores are stored in script.js at the top:
+All assessment scores are stored at the top of script.js.

-javascript
-// Line 1-30 in script.js
+// Line 1–30 in script.js
 const assessmentData = {
     overall: 7.5,
     skills: {